gwlucastrig/gridfour/README.md

 ## An Old Idea Made New
 The first module created for the Gridfour Software Project is the G93 grid-based data compression and file management module.
+Gridfour's G93 classes help Java applications manage raster (grid) data in situations where the size of the data exceeds what could reasonably be kept in memory.
+It also provides a file-based utility for the persistent storage of data between runs.
+And, finally, it includes custom data compression that significantly reduces the storage size required for raster data.

 The algorithms used in G93 have been around for a long time.
 They were originally developed for a project named Gem93 that was completed in 1993 (we've named our file format "G93" in its honor).
 Gem93 included a number of tools for working with raster data, amoung them a data compression technique inspired by the work of Kidner and Smith (1992).